Chronic Lymphocytic Leukemia Clinical Trial

 Mantle cell lymphoma (MCL)

-Relapsed and/or refractory disease that has failed at least two (2) prior lines of therapy with at least one of those therapies containing an anti-CD20 monoclonal antibody.
-Patients must not have received prior treatment with a CD47 or SIRP alpha targeting agent.
+FL: relapsed after and/or refractory to at least two (2) prior lines of therapy with at least one of those therapies containing an anti-CD20 monoclonal antibody.

 -Adequate tissue from diagnostic biopsy (archival or fresh) must be available for performance of correlative studies